khpcoding/kompose-project/README.md

 # Kompose project
 This repository contains a basic example of using the Kompose tool to convert a Docker Compose file into Kubernetes manifests.

 ## what is kompose?
+Kompose is a conversion tool for Docker Compose to container orchestrators such as Kubernetes (or OpenShift).
+It allows developers to maintain a single source of truth for their application by converting their Docker Compose files into Kubernetes manifests

 ## Installation
 1- **First, you need to download the Kompose** :